Getting Started

 Basic Exception Handling

-By default, any thrown error stops the pipeline and gets wrapped in a ThrownActionError
+By default, any thrown error stops the pipeline and gets wrapped in a ThrownActionError:

 import { createAction, next, ThrownActionError } from '@uni-ts/action';